ivan-hc/Spotify-appimage/README.md

 Alternativelly to AppMan, exists a new App Manager named "[AM](https://github.com/ivan-hc/AM-application-manager)", that manages a lot of scripts to install/remove standalone programs and AppImages the way that they can update themself when you run the program.

-The script to install Spotify will install the program in /opt/spotify, a launcher in /usr/share/applications and a script in /usr/local/bin that will check if there is a new version of the program from the source each time you launch it.
+The script to install Spotify will install the program in /opt/spotify, a launcher in /usr/share/applications and a script in /usr/local/bin that will check if there is a new version of the program from the source every time you launch it.

 Use the following commands: